wyattscarpenter/hyperpoker/README.md

 ### on the concept of generalization

 when you "generalize" something, you always have to make choices.
 I feel like people typically make those choices pretty poorly and in unintuitive ways, but sometimes they do a pretty good job. anyway, My point is that it's usually a creative endeavor of some sort, or at least Not entirely composed of choices dictated by strict logical necessity.
 You have to choose which features are salient and should continue along and which are not, and how they continue along. some ways of choosing are better than others.

+### on the concept of "correspondence"

+I have to say something about correspondence here, given how much I rely on the concept of various things corresponding, and this also might be a good place to note how playing cards are so useful because they can correspond to so many different things.
+That's actually how all card games work.

 ### Concepts